Portrait of Captain Thomas Coram

 Portrait of Captain Thomas Coram is a 1740 portrait of philanthropist Thomas Coram painted by William Hogarth.
 The portrait, which represents Hogarth's highest achievement in direct portraiture, was not created as a commission and was instead donated to Coram's Foundling Hospital.
-The portrait is divided into two sections: The left side represents Coram's sea ventures, a major source of his wealth.
-The right side shows a curtain pulled over a mother figure with a child.
+The portrait is divided into two sections: the left side represents Coram's sea ventures, a major source of his wealth, while the right side shows a curtain pulled over a mother figure with a child.

 The painting is now in the collection of London's Foundling Museum.

 Edward Matthew Ward's 1863 painting Hogarth's Studio in 1739 features Hogarth's portrait of Coram.
+Coram's pose in the portrait was also used in the 1963 statue of Coram by William McMillan which stands by the Foundling Museum.